-When Naomi Whatley-Sharek contacted the school, she politely asked if we could help her gain access to a concert that was going to take place in her area.
+When Naomi Whatley-Sharek, a student in one of our photography classes, contact us she politely asked if we could help her gain access to a concert that was going to take place in her area.
 She was clear in what she wanted to do and why, and it was our pleasure to help her.
 As you read her story, take note of how she made the right step at every turn.
 A polite request, a respectful follow up when the band's publicist did not get back to her (a point where some might give up), research and careful preparation.
 We're very glad she took us up on our request that she write an article about her experience.

 When I contemplate music, my vision is of a team of individuals with a common love of their craft coming together to form a collection of instrumental and vocal perfection.
 They speak through their music.
 Their purpose: to entertain their audience; entice them to sing along and to move their bodies.
 They touch their souls and make them feel good.
 They deliver memories.
 To the audience, music becomes a form of escape; a way to tap into an alter ego.
 It offers them something to believe in and relate to when the rest of the world doesn't make sense.

 To me, it is an honor to capture this amazing power in photographs.